JalenMurray/grade-calculator/README.md

 - [ ] Semester Dashboard
 - [ ] Current Semester tracker
 - [ ] Semester and Total GPA
+- [ ] Ability to use points instead of weights.

 ## Extra